woocommerce/woocommerce-ios/ARCHITECTURE.md

 1.  **CoreDataManager**

-        In charge of bootstrapping the entire CoreData stack: contains a NSPersistentContainer instance, and is responsible for loading both, the Data Model and the actual `.sqlite` file.
+        In charge of bootstrapping the entire CoreData stack: contains a NSPersistentContainer instance, and is responsible for loading both the Data Model and the actual `.sqlite` file.

 2.  **StorageManagerType**

         Defines the public API that's expected to be conformed by any actual implementation that intends to contain and grant access to StorageType instances.

-        **Conformed by CoreDatManager.**
+        **Conformed by CoreDataManager.**

 3.  **StorageType**